LoopKit/loopdocs/docs/loop-3/settings.md

 ### [CGM Settings](add-cgm.md)

+The information about the CGM is found on the [Add or Modify CGM](add-cgm.md) page.

 ## Services

 The Services section allows additions of other services such Nightscout, Loggly and Amplitude.

+Please refer to the [Optional: Service](../operation/loop-settings/services.md) page.

 ## Support